tatianegercina/FinTech/01-Lesson-Plans/12-AWS-Cloud/1/Activities/02-Stu_Linear_Time_Series_Forecast/README.md

 ## Bonus

-If time remains, check if you could have solved this same problem using another SageMaker built-in algorithm.
+If time remains, think about the places in the notebook where advantages of SageMaker where leveraged.

+* Go over other Built-In Algorithms in SageMaker [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html).

 ## Hints

-* Check the Built-In Algorithms [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html).

-* There are at least two algorithms that can work.

 * If you need a refresher visit the [JupyterLab Documentation](https://jupyterlab.readthedocs.io/en/stable/user/interface.html#).